snowch-notes/data-architecture/README.md

      - Who will maintain the solution in production?
  - Are there any secondary goals for the project?  e.g.
    - Upskilling employees?
+ - One option is to do nothing and carry on as normal - what would be the implications of doing nothing?

 ## Timelines/Budget